-However, the Challenger 850 has the same cabin size as the Global 6000, however, the Global 6000 performs marginally better than the Challenger 850.
+However, the Challenger 850 has the same cabin size as the Global 6000, yet the Global 6000 performs marginally better than the Challenger 850.

 At the opposite end of the spectrum, there is the Dassault Falcon 50-40.
-An aircraft that despite being 40 years old still demonstrates impressive performance figures all around.
+This is an aircraft that, despite being 40 years old, still demonstrates impressive performance figures all around.

 In terms of trends, there is very little to go on with the minimum take-off distance.

 It is not as clear-cut as the trends of maximum cruise speed or range, for example.

 There is not a trend that larger aircraft require more runway than smaller jets.
 That simply does not exist here, or, at least, doesn’t happen enough to draw it as a common theme.